 Our Diverse Drumming Community

 Muhtadi International Drumming Festival is fortunate to have a large pool of drummers from many different cultures right here in Canada.
 Most of the performers participating in our festival this year are based in Toronto.
-The music and culture of each performer is indentified by the country listed next to their name below.
+Our List of performers for 2019 is not yet available.

 Saturday, July 21, 2018